SNICScienceCloud/operators-documentation/docs/sysadmin_common.md

     root@controller_host: #
         reboot

-Make sure that the controller is up and in sync with gallera before you continue with the next controller
+Make sure that the controller is up and in sync with galera before you continue with the next controller

     root@ansible_deploy_host: #
         ansible galera_container -s -m shell -a 'mysql -e "SHOW STATUS LIKE \"wsrep_cluster%\""'

-Make sure **wsrep_cluster_size is 3** and that wsrep_ output is the same in all three databases.
+In the output *wsrep_cluster_size should be 3* and the *wsrep_ variables should be the same* in all three databases.

     xxxxxx_galera_container | SUCCESS | rc=0 >>
     Variable_name   Value